Successful Alcoholics: Thriving in Careers, Drowning in Drinks

 Some people know they have a drinking problem when when they can’t hold a job or their liver starts to fail.
 It’s not as easy for a successful alcoholic to admit to a problem.
 In fact, if that’s you, you may be thriving in your career, even as a drinking problem grows.

 An alcoholic who is able to be successful in his or her career or family life in spite of drinking too much is known as a functional alcoholic or a high-functioning alcoholic.
-This type of person appears so productive and responsible that the people in his or her life probably overlook the drinking problem.
+This type of person appears so productive and responsible that the people in their life may even overlook the drinking problem.

-Denial is often a big problem for functional alcoholics.
-There are few if any outward negative consequences of your problem with alcohol.
-You’re able to function productively in your career and you continue to make a great salary.
+Denial is a big problem for successful alcoholics.
+You might feel there are few outward negative consequences to your drinking.
+You’re able to function productively in your career.
 Your family and friends don’t object to your drinking because your problem isn’t obvious and doesn’t stop you from meeting your career potential.

 Getting past denial can be challenging when you’re doing such a good job functioning in your day-to-day life that no one can tell you have a problem.
 It’s probably easy for you to tell yourself that your drinking isn’t out of control because it hasn’t caused any major losses in your life.
 You haven’t been fired.
 You haven’t been arrested.
 Your family members haven’t turned their backs on you.
 Outwardly, you appear to be very successful.

-But deep down you probably know that you are relying way too much on alcohol to relax or remain calm.
-You notice that you need to drink much more than you used to in order to attain the same effect.
+But deep down you know that you are relying way too much on alcohol to relax or remain calm.
+You notice that you need to drink much more than you used to in order to get the same results.
 Trying to get through a day without alcohol may cause tremors or panic.
 You may not want to think of yourself as an alcoholic, but on some level you’re probably aware that your drinking has gotten out of control.